Intrenion/Milcraft/doctrine/on-operations.md

 Create a dedicated career path that develops officers for staff work.

 **Outcome**
-The military gains lasting expertise for planning and coordinating operations.
+The military gains lasting expertise in planning and coordinating operations.

 Chapter: German Operational Thought